Simplified Home Office Deduction Option Explained

 Your home business space deduction includes two parts:

 First, list all direct expenses, such as paint, wallpaper, and other expenses directly related to and used in the business space.
 These expenses may be deducted at 100%.

 Then calculate home business space and use the percentage to calculate all indirect expenses.
 These are expenses for the entire house that are applied to the home business percentage, such as utilities, rent, property taxes.
-So, for example, if the home business space is 10% of the home's square footage, then 10% of the total of these indirect expenses could be deducted.

 Include Your Home Space Deduction on Your Business Tax Return